 Additionally, the project gathers and evaluates spatial data from the best available research to understand where vital lands provide clean water, food, and wildlife habitat supporting healthy ecosystems.
 Comparing this natural value data against the At Risk results provides a plausible estimate of the potential loss of these ecosystem service benefits and values.

-For questions about mapping and the At Risk GIS Data contact Adam Garcia.
+Contact us for questions about mapping and the At Risk GIS Data.